mne-tools/mne-python/doc/source/manual/cookbook.rst

 computation.
 It also includes routines for filtering so that the downsampling and filtering steps can be skipped.
 Therefore, with mne_browse_raw you can produce the off-line average and noise-covariance matrix estimates directly.
-The batch-mode version of mne_brawse_raw is called mne_process_raw .
+The batch-mode version of mne_browse_raw is called mne_process_raw .
 Detailed information on mne_browse_raw and mne_process_raw can be found in :ref:`ch_browse`.